themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 - We want to store information on identity of the file, e.g. the md5 checksum.
 We first have to generate the checksum.
 However, we can only create checksums for files which we have access to with our python compiler.
-In the step above we can download the file and then conitnue to clalculate the checksum.
+In the step above we can download the file and then continue to calculate the checksum.
+**NOTE** the filename might depend on the download method.

 ```py
 import hashlib